 I tried to get in touch with Zoe via Social Media but also via her website to ask her about the photo and if she was ok with me sharing the pictures I found.

-I waited over a month but unfortunately did not receive a response.
+I waited over a month and have continued to try in the years since, but unfortunately did not receive a response.

 I am sharing what I found here because I think that it is important that we fight fake history, we must make sure that made up stories about the past (or present) don’t start to lead their own life and people start accepting it as being true.

-Nevertheless, if Miss Taylor doesn’t want me to share her colour photo or wants to add or change part of the story above, she can always get in touch with me and I’ll gladly abide.
+Nevertheless, if Miss Taylor doesn’t want me to share her pictures, Facebook comment, or wants to add or change part of the story above, she can always get in touch with me and I’ll gladly abide.

 If you like my work, please consider supporting me on Patreon;